paulaidt/WfExS-backend/README.md

     list-exporters      List the supported export plugins
-    config-validate     Validate the configuration files to be used for staging and execution stage               Prepare the staging (working) directory for workflow execution, fetching dependencies and contents mount-workdir       Mount the encrypted staging directory on secure staging scenarios export-stage        Export the staging directory as an RO-Crate offline-execute     Execute an already prepared workflow in the staging directory
+    config-validate     Validate the configuration files to be used for staging and execution stage               Prepare the staging (working) directory for workflow execution, fetching dependencies and contents re-stage            Prepare a new staging (working) directory for workflow execution, repeating the fetch of dependencies and contents
+    mount-workdir       Mount the encrypted staging directory on secure staging scenarios export-stage        Export the staging directory as an RO-Crate offline-execute     Execute an already prepared workflow in the staging directory